 All this could not hide the fact that this was a system based on voluntary compliance.
 Political reality remained what it always was.
 The Zeus option is in that reality a weaker option: unlike Zeus, Kronos rules with the whip and is more sure of being obeyed.
 Especially if issues arise beyond the border that call for concerted military action, absolute kingship becomes more attractive.
 In Greece, the Olympian system held out reasonably well until the Persian invasions, then it broke down.
 The creation of the Athenian empire and its war with Sparta were the result of that.
 But the Greek aristocracy knew that they had defeated the Persians twice, they could do it again and a new system was called for.
-Enter Alexander.
+They needed an Alexander.

 It is the aristocracy that has to "hold up heaven", keep it separated from earth and prevent it from crashing down on us.
 This means that Atlas will have to do without the apples (and not rely on Heracles to hold it for him).
 To promote this there is a whole laundry list of necessary things: an arbiter for conflicts, peace and mutual-aid treaties, a sense of 'being one people', ethical re-education of local aristocrats but most of all: a fitting religion which properly defines the position of everyone in society and creates a model "as above, so below" of the world.